Qualysec

 California-Specific Factors

 Besides, the regulatory environment in California adds expenses.
-It is important to note that the California Consumer Privacy Act (CCPA) needs a high-level security.
+It is important to note that the California Consumer Privacy Act (CCPA) requires high-level security.
 On the same note, the California cybersecurity compliance standards are more severe than federal standards.

 Also, the cost of living in California is high, and this has an impact on pricing.
 As a result, domestic consultants have high prices.
 Further, field testing is more costly in California in terms of travel.